 While there, we came across a fun little spot on US 31E, heading towards Scottsville, KY.
 During the winter, the place is closed, except on weekends, and I first saw it on a Thursday and HAD to stop for a few photos as it is right down my quirky little alley.

 Called Paradise Point Market Place, it sits off the highway and on the edge of a funky little trailer park.
-Their building was surrounding by all sorts of quirky junk, old cars with signs, and more.
+Their building was surrounded by all sorts of quirky junk, old cars with signs, and more.
 I had to walk around and snap shots of all of the stuff.
 These folks really put the FUN in Funky!
 Meandering around the place we saw a car painted with happiness.
 There were little signs here and there, some junk and various other things.
 It was really something!

 After walking around we noticed something else fun across the street.
 I think the photos speak for themselves!!